Lakhnadon Christian Hospital

 Amazingly, the young man responded to treatment and made a full recovery.
 Now he attends Sunday church services and shares his testimony with his friends.
 His brush with physical death has brought him spiritual life!

 Healing Through Prayer

-Much to their amazement, A.S. began showing signs of improvement.
-He has regained consciousness and is able to sit in a wheelchair and feed himself with a spoon.
-His family is quite supportive of him and receptive toward God.
-They plan to go to the patient's house to continue to pray for him.
-Your support of EHA allowed LCH to write off a substantial portion of this financially needy patient's bill.
+Much to their amazement, Aditya began showing signs of improvement.
+He regained consciousness and was able to sit in a wheelchair and feed himself with a spoon.
+His family is now quite supportive of him and receptive toward God.
+Your support of EHA allowed LCH to write off a substantial portion of this financially needy patient’s bill.